Genealogy-valued Feller diffusion: Concepts and main results

 Here, $M_s$ is the number of leaves at time $s$ and $\mu_s$ is the counting measure on $\{1,\dots,M_s\}$.
 Furthermore $\mfu = [\{1,\dots, \bar{\mfu}\}, r, \sum_{j=1}^{\bar{\mfu}} \delta_{\{j\}}]$.
 Note that here the mass is a positive integer. \end{definition}

-\textbf{\emph{Construction of a Yule tree with prescribed splitting rate and leaf law}} \; Consider an elementary individual based Yule process on time interval $[0,h)$ starting with one individual at time $0$ and splitting at time $t \in [0,h)$ at rate (compare also \eqref{e1401})
+\textbf{\emph{Construction of a Yule tree with prescribed splitting rate and leaf law}} \; To obtain $\mfY^{(h)}$ we need a specific Yule tree.
+Consider an elementary individual based Yule process on time interval $[0,h)$ starting with one individual at time $0$ and splitting at time $s \in [0,h)$ at rate (compare also \eqref{e1401})

-For every $t \in (0,h)$ the Yule tree gives rise to an ultrametric space whose ultrametric is given by the genealogical distance.
-Next, equip the space at time $t$ with the \emph{leaf law} $\nu^{(h)}_{t}$ given as the exponential distribution with parameter $2(b(h-t))^{-1}$.
+For every $s \in (0,h)$ the Yule tree gives rise to an ultrametric space whose ultrametric is given by the genealogical distance.
+Next, equip the space at time $s$ with the \emph{leaf law} $\nu^{(h)}_{s}$ given as the exponential distribution with parameter $2(b(h-s))^{-1}$.
 We obtain a collection of processes

 Then we can define the limiting forest $\mfY^{(h)}$ at time $h$.
-The proof of the following lemma can be found in Section~\ref{ss.th3} on p.~\pageref{p.l.e1408}. \begin{lemma}[Existence of $\mfY^{(h)}$] \leavevmode \\ For each $h>0$ there is a $\U$-valued random variable $\mfY^{(h)}$ so that
+The proof of the following lemma can be found in Section~\ref{ss.th3} on p.~\pageref{p.l.e1408}. \begin{lemma}[Existence of $\mfY^{(h)}$] For each $h>0$ there is a $\U$-valued random variable $\mfY^{(h)}$ so that

 \end{lemma}